rajeshwrn/alb-nginx-controller/README.md

 Now we are ready with alb it will communicate to the nginx ingress controller.

-Validate the chnages by getting ingress address, you will get the public facing dns address to access the services running in cluster.
+Validate the changes by accessing the ingress address, it will be the public facing dns address and we can access the services running in cluster this dns.
 > kubectl get ingress -n kube-system